EPPIcenter/mad4hatter-wdl/README.md

 # MAD4HATTER <img src="https://github.com/EPPIcenter/mad4hatter/blob/gh-pages/logo.svg" alt="Mad4hatter logo" height="80">

 **Mad4hatter** is a bioinformatics pipeline designed to analyse *Plasmodium* Illumina amplicon sequencing data.
 It processes raw FASTQ files and produces an allele table, core QC metrics, and drug-resistance information.
 It was originally developed for the [MAD4HatTeR panel](https://doi.org/10.1038/s41598-025-94716-5) but has since been adapted to support additional panels.
 While the pipeline can be run on any panel, it was optimised using MAD4HatTeR data; panels with substantially different properties, such as very short amplicon targets, may require additional tuning to achieve optimal performance.
-Several commonly used panels are preconfigured for convenience, and new panels can be easily added through simple configuration.
+Several commonly used panels are preconfigured for convenience, and new panels can be easily added through simple configuration (see below).
+If you are using a pre-configured panel, simply provide your FASTQ files and the panel name, and you’re ready to run!

 The pipeline was first implemented in Nextflow, and the original version can be found in the [mad4hatter GitHub repository](https://github.com/EPPIcenter/mad4hatter).
 This repository provides a functionally equivalent implementation in WDL, enabling the pipeline to be executed on [Terra](https://terra.bio/).
 If you are not planning to run the workflow in Terra, we recommend using the original Nextflow pipeline.